-- Final grade = max (0.7 \ FE + 0.3 \ CE, FE),
+Final grade = $\max (0.7 FE + 0.3 CE, FE)$ ,

-where CE is the result of the continuous evaluation.
+where CE is the result of the continuous evaluation out of 10.

-Also: The grade of this subject can be averaged with that of Mathematical Methods I so that both are considered to have been passed if the average is equal to or greater than 5 points out of 10 and the grade in both is equal to or greater than 4 points out of 10.
+Also, the grade of this subject can be averaged with that of Mathematical Methods I so that both are considered to have been passed if the average is equal to or greater than 5 points out of 10 and the grade in both is equal to or greater than 4 points out of 10.